Kane County Patriots

 of their enterprises.
 Is this still communism?

 The Communist regime of China, by enabling the growth of the private sector, now oversees a farm sector that functions as if in “private hands,’ and an overall economy that is 75-80% in private hands, has survived!
 Is it time for the regime to do a “high five” to Capitalism?

-In the 1970's, the people of Moscow had a saying regarding their regime: "They pretend to pay us and we pretend to work."
+In the 1970's, the people of Moscow had a saying regarding the Soviet regime: "They pretend to pay us and we pretend to work."
 Is it possible that the people of China have a similar saying?
 "They pretend to rule us and we pretend to be ruled."

 For an update on the economy of China, click here